-- The proposal does not block nor obscure any significant or scenic views or outlooks. - The built form in this view provides a logical and reasonable extension from the R4 Zoned area further along Kenyons Road. - The planning proposal seeks to increase the height of the site to 20m but the site specific DCP will limit development fronting Kenyons Road to 4 storeys, to correspond to the buildings further along on the opposite side of Kenyons Road.
+- The proposal does not block nor obscure any significant or scenic views or outlooks. - The built form in this view provides a logical and reasonable extension from the R4 Zoned area further along Kenyons Road. - The planning proposal seeks to increase the height of the site to 15m which corresponds to the 3/4 storey buildings further along on the opposite side of Kenyons Road.

-- The highest building (6 storeys) is proposed in the centre of the site.
-The masterplan design adopts a height pyramid approach with buildings stepping down in height as they near the boundaries.
-The 6 storey building is not evident from this viewpoint. - In this viewpoint the nearest 4 storey building has been stepped down to respond to the topography reflecting the height pyramid approach, whilst remaining to achieve a consistent 4 storey building fronting Kenyons Road. - The built form in this view appears to steadily increase from the townhouses.
+- In this viewpoint the nearest 4 storey building has been stepped down to respond to the topography whilst remaining to achieve a consistent 4 storey building fronting Kenyons Road. - The built form in this view appears to steadily increase from the townhouses.
 The shifting levels of this view creates a sensitive response as the height of the buildings slowly increase as you look up the street towards CGV. - The 10m setback from the boundary coupled with the retention of the existing mature trees (being retained within this setback) will ensure the 4 storey built form blends in with the natural environment, not appearing visually jarring to the casual observer. - The 4 storey building is greater in scale than its immediate context of 1-2 storey houses to the east and across Kenyons Road.
 However, the 10m setback from Kenyons Road and 15m setback from the Eastern Boundary, and the retention of the existing mature trees within these setbacks, ensures the 4 storey built form blends into the natural environment and does not appear visually jarring to the casual observer. - The built form will appear recessed behind the existing mature trees which will remain as the visually dominant feature in this view. - The crowns of the trees extend beyond the maximum height of the buildings along Kenyons Road and will remain as the dominant feature when viewed from the public domain in most instances. - Importantly the trees in this view are dictating the horizon not the built form and this is being maintained with the new proposal.